audienceproject/publish-lambda-function/README.md

 * **events-source-batch-size**: The batch size for the stream specified with **events-source-arn**.
 * **description**: The description of the Lambda function.
 * **environment**: A string representing the environment variables set for this function.
 Please refer to the documentation for `--environment` in [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html).
 Eg: `KeyName1=string,KeyName2=string`
+* **tags**: A string representing the list of tags to set for this function.
+Please refer to the documentation for `tag-resource` in [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/tag-resource.html).
+Eg: `KeyName1=string,KeyName2=string`

 ## Examples